linuxiseasy/linuxiseasy.github.io/_posts/2017-03-16-how-to-install-a-linux-distro.md

 ---
 layout: post
-title:  "How to install a linux distro"
+title: How to install a linux distro
-image: ''
 date: 2017-03-15  01-03-01
 tags:
   - linux
   - How to
   - How to install a linux distibute
   - what is linux
-description: ''
 category: Linux
+published: true
 ---

 <center><p>The number of Linux distributions is declining.
 In 2011, the Distrowatch database of active Linux distributions peaked at <b>323</b></p></center>